 Dams and Water Management Infrastructure

 Most mining dams in British Columbia are regulated under Part 10 of the Health, Safety and Reclamation Code for Mines in British Columbia, as established under the Mines Act.
-Some dams that impound non-contract water require a water licence and are regulated under the Water Act and BC Dam Safety Regulation.
-The Ministry of Energy and Mines, the Ministry of Forests Lands and Natural Resource Operations, and the Ministry of Environment have established a Memorandum of Understanding to clarify the regulatory responsibilities of these agencies for specific types of mining dams:
+Some dams that impound non-contract water require a water licence and are regulated under the Water Sustainability Act and BC Dam Safety Regulation.
+The Ministry of Energy, Mines and Low Carbon Innovation, the Ministry of Land, Water and Resource Stewardship, and the Ministry of Environment and Climate Change Strategy have established a Memorandum of Understanding (MOU) to clarify the regulatory responsibilities of these agencies for specific types of mining dams:

 Additional references relating to mining dams as follows: